KevinLolochum/SQL_Pandas/README.md

-## SQL queries VS pandas functions
+## SQL, Pandas and Excel Utilities

-This repo is for comparing SQL queries and pandas methods/functions.
+This repo is for comparing SQL queries and pandas methods/functions and storing shortcuts/utilities.

-Uses multiple datasets.